 Dr. David A. Stout, assistant professor in the Department of Mechanical and Aerospace Engineering, feels the value of BUILD.
 “I would have a really hard time running a research lab at CSULB.
 As an active researcher, juggling teaching loads, writing grants, running a lab and publishing…my time is very precious.
 My BUILD students are some of the best on campus and allow me to meet all the demands of being a researcher at CSULB.
 Without them my research would suffer,” Stout said.

 The BUILD program gives CSULB the ability to compete with major R1 Institutions, Stout pointed out, showing that the Long Beach campus is an active, creative research institute where teaching and research can co-exist to benefit both students and faculty.

 “BUILD has become a lighthouse in the scary sea of college for underrepresented students at CSULB to navigate the unknown of college and help with factors that press upon underrepresented college students.
 It guides them to safety and pushes them to be the best students possible,” Stout said.

 Ahrens says she treasures her role as a mentor to underrepresented students.
 “I know that I benefitted from a mentor, and when I first came to Long Beach State, I found a wonderful group of faculty members in the Psychology Department who were always available to answer questions,” she said.

 “I wanted to give back in that way.
 I read their work, provide feedback on their documents, and I’m constantly training new researchers since students graduate and leave for jobs.
 BUILD reflects well on the university and in the long term will reflect well on us, because students will succeed and be well-prepared for graduate programs.”

 The problem, though, is how to sustain the program.
-According to BUILD program directors Enrique Flores and Carma Spence, without a training program, research-intensive curriculum and multi-tiered mentoring, the future of BUILD is uncertain.
+BUILD program directors believe that without a training program, research-intensive curriculum and multi-tiered mentoring, the future of BUILD is uncertain.